kitnato/reia/README.md

 A project's isolated, pre-defined, discretized set of data.
 The values a metric has can by definition be mapped to a linear function.
 Metric values can take the form of numbers corresponding to a unit, or any discrete, finite dataset.
 Metrics are a core configurable aspect and are by design highly extensible.

-A metric can score from 0 (worst performance/outcome) to 10 (best).
-There are currently 51 metrics across all categories.
+A metric can score from 0 (worst performance/outcome) to 10 (best). v0.1 currently comprises 51 metrics across all categories.

 > For example, technical metric "Nameplate Capacity" is a number in the range of 1 to 500 in MW, while environmental metric "Impact on Local Landscape" takes the form of a nested radio list of choices.

 Metrics are defined in `private/metrics/` by category folder.
-Also see **Further development**.
+Also see [Further development](#further-development).

 #### Input